RudyFisher7/fitness/README.md

 A project I use for refreshing myself in SQL and Python.

+It manages/seeds a database of exercises and users for tracking progress.

+## Current state of project
+Still working to achieve v1.0.

+## Hi, Recruiter! :wave:
+Please take a look at the python/onboarding/ folder for a demo of basic Python concepts and usage with Pandas and NumPy.

 ## Getting started
 1. Install Python with pip.
 2. At the root of this project, run "pip install -r python/requirements.txt".